Teaching-myself-Godot/rewriting-zelia-tutorial/day-5.md

 # Add the `tree-trunk` terrain

-Because Zelia (in the original game) runs into tiles that are not just squares, our rewrite must have them as well:
+Because Zelia (in the original game) runs into tiles that are not just squares, our rewrite must have them as well.
+Open `res://world.tscn`.

 1. Create a new Terrain in `World > Inspector > Terrain Sets > Terrains`: "Tree Trunk"
 2. Add the `res://surface_maps/tree-trunk/1.png` to our existing `TileSet` - like we learned on [day 2](day-2.md#making-an-atlas-of-an-image).